 - 1/4 teaspoon fine sea salt

 - 1/2 cup (4 fluid ounces) half-and-half or whole milk

 - Finely grated zest and juice of 1 large lemon

 - 1 cup (8 ounces) sugar, plus 2 tablespoons

 - 7 to 9 plums (any variety), halved and pitted but not peeled

 - 1/4 cup (1 ounce) sliced almonds

 - 2. In a large bowl, whisk together the flour, almond meal, baking powder, and salt.
-In a separate bowl, combine the oil, egg, half-and-half, lemon juice and zest, the 1 cup (8 ounces) sugar, and the almond extract.
-Whisk to blend thoroughly.
-Add the wet ingredients to the flour mixture and whisk until just combined.
+In a separate bowl, whisk together the oil, egg, half-and-half, lemon juice and zest, the 1 cup (8 ounces) sugar, and the almond extract until thoroughly combined.
+Add the liquid ingredients to the flour mixture and whisk just until combined.

-- 3. Pour the batter into the prepared pan.
-Arrange the plum halves, cut side up, on top of the batter.
-In a bowl, combine the almonds, the 2 tablespoons sugar, and the butter and mix well.
+- 3. Scrape the batter into the prepared pan.
+Arrange the plum halves, cut side up, atop the batter.
+In a bowl, combine the almonds, the remaining 2 tablespoons sugar, and the butter and mix well.
 Dot the almond topping over the cake.

 Hungry for more?
 Chow down on these: